-Voiced by: Kaori Shimizu (Japanese), Melanie Tonello (English)She is the princess of Arachna and the youngest Rider.
-Often shielded and protected, which she hates.
+Voiced by: Kaori Shimizu (Japanese), Melanie Tonello (English)She is the princess of Arachna and the youngest Spider Rider.
+She is often protected, which she hates.
 She's very brave and wants to be able to fight like the other riders.

-- Cheerful Child: She's just a kid, and you can see.
-Watch her play ball with Hunter in the sixth episode.
+- Cheerful Child: She's just a kid, which is especially apparent when she plays ball with Hunter in episode 6.

-- Combination Attack: Towards the end of the show, she and Grasshop make one.
+- Combination Attack: Towards the end of the series, she and Grasshop create one.

 - Cute Bruiser

-- Dangerously Short Skirt: She's a little Lady of War who's combat outfit is a short minidress miniskirt combo.
+- Dangerously Short Skirt: She's a Lady of War who's combat outfit is a short minidress.